 Common lower division requirements prior to entering most pharmacy schools:

-BIOL 201 Biology of Cells; BIOL 202 Biology of Organisms; BIOL 211 Human Anatomy; BIOL 231 Human Physiology; CHEM 201 General Chemistry; CHEM 202 General Chemistry; CHEM 281 Organic Chemistry; CHEM 282 Organic Chemistry II; ECON 101 Principles of Economics: Macro or ECON 102 Principles of Economics: Micro; ENGL 101.0 English Composition and Reading; ENGL 102.0 Composition and Literature or ENGL 104 Critical Thinking & Composition; MATH 226 Analytic Geometry and Calculus I; MATH 227 Analytic Geometry and Calculus II; PHYS 221 General Physics I; PHYS 222 General Physics II; PSYC 101 Introductory Psychology, SOC 101 Introduction to Sociology, or ANTH 102 Introduction to Cultural Anthropology; CMST 109 Public Speaking
+BIOL 201 Biology of Cells; BIOL 202 Biology of Organisms; BIOL 211 Human Anatomy; BIOL 231 Human Physiology; CHEM 201 General Chemistry; CHEM 202 General Chemistry; CHEM 281 Organic Chemistry; CHEM 282 Organic Chemistry II; ECON 101 Principles of Economics: Macro or ECON 102 Principles of Economics: Micro; ENGL 101.0 ; ENGL 102.0 Composition and Literature or ENGL 104 Critical Thinking & Composition; MATH 226 Analytic Geometry and Calculus I; MATH 227 Analytic Geometry and Calculus II; PHYS 221 General Physics I; PHYS 222 General Physics II; PSYC 101 Introductory Psychology, SOC 101 Introduction to Sociology, or ANTH 102 Introduction to Cultural Anthropology; CMST 109 Public Speaking

 Highly recommended courses: BIOL 221 General Microbiology; CIS 101 Computer Literacy; and Foreign Language.